snorwin/powercoders/docs/pod.md

     ### Inspect a `Pod`
     ![](img/pod03.png)

+    !!! note
+        If you have created the `Pod` using the CLI:

+        1. Repeat the steps 1 - 3 of the 'Create a Pod' task above
+        2. Open the 'Pod Details' by clicking on the `Pod` name in the 'Pods' overview table.

     1. Check the status of the `Pod` at :material-numeric-1-circle:.
 The status should be 'Running' after a couple of seconds.
     2. Check the 'Details' :material-numeric-2-circle: of your `Pod`.
     3. In order to verify if the application in the `Pod` was started succefullt have a quick look into the 'Logs' :material-numeric-3-circle:.